 Construction sites are among the most dangerous workplaces in America.
 According to the Occupational Safety and Health Administration (OSHA), 5,333 workers died on the job in 2019, and about 20 percent of them (1,061) were in the construction industry.
 In other words, 1 in 5 deaths were in construction.
 In 2019, according to the Bureau of Labor Statistics, construction fatalities increased by 6 percent– up to 1,066 deaths– the highest figure since 2007.
 Moreover, there were 880 workplace fatalities caused by a slip, trip, or fall in 2019.

-If you are a construction worker who was hurt on the job, you are likely dealing with financial worries.
-These can stem from medical bills and missed work.
+If you are a construction worker who was hurt on the job in a scaffolding accident, you are likely dealing with financial stress– from medical bills and missed work.
 You are also likely dealing with medical issues like physical limitations and ongoing pain.
-Allow a construction fall attorney from Friedman, Levy, Goldfarb & Green to take a load off your shoulders so that you can focus on your recovery.
-We will help you determine whether you’d be best served by a workers’ compensation claim, a third-party liability lawsuit, or permanent disability filing.
+The construction site fall accident lawyers from Friedman, Levy, Goldfarb & Green can guide you– so that you can focus on your recovery.
+A New York construction accident lawyer from our firm will help you determine whether you’d be best served by a workers’ compensation claim, a third-party liability lawsuit, or permanent disability filing following your construction fall.

 It costs nothing for a case review.

 Construction workers can fall off ladders, scaffolds, girders, stairs, roofs, moving or non-moving vehicles.
 Workers can also fall down elevator shafts, manholes, or down into ditches.
 Falls from a height are most likely to result in total body injuries that affect multiple bones, internal organs, and vital systems.

 - Soft tissue sprains, strains, abrasions, and contusions

 The chances of surviving a fall from more than 30 feet are very low, but even a six-foot fall could prove deadly when landing on the wrong type of surface or the wrong body part.